-Online orientation is required of all new and first time to College of the Canyons non-exempt students.
+On-line orientation is required of all new and first time to College of the Canyons non-exempt students.
 It provides valuable information about the services, programs, and courses available at the college.
 Students who successfully complete the orientation quiz will be given an early registration date.
 To access orientation go to www.canyons.edu and click on "Students."

 Counseling faculty and program advisors offer drop-in advisement on educational planning and course selection for new students prior to the first day of registration.
 Students are encouraged to bring their assessment scores and a draft of their course selections to the advisement sessions.
-See the Counseling section in the online orientation or call the Counseling office at (661) 362-3287 for the dates and location of new student advisement.
+See the counseling section in the on-line orientation or call the counseling office at (661) 362-3287 for the dates and location of new student advisement.
+Students may also print out their registration date and time from the web.
+That page will also include the calendar of new students advisement sessions.